sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 This is a dummy Flutter app built with the "MVVM Clean + Bloc" architecture, for testing and learning purposes.

-Initially, it handles a single string: 'my_string'.
+Initially, it handled a single string: 'my_string' in a single feature.
+More recently, it handles more features that use the same "MVVM Clean + Bloc" architecture.

 ## Technologies used
 This Flutter app uses the following technologies:

 ### Basic technologies
-These are the latest technologies used in developing a multiplatform app:
+These are some of the latest technologies used in developing a multiplatform app:
-- Flutter: for multiplatform app development
+- Flutter: for multiplatform app development.
-- Dart: main programming language for Flutter app development
+- Dart: main programming language for Flutter app development.

 ### Specialized technologies
 This Flutter app uses the following specialized technologies:
-- MVVM Clean + Bloc: for clean architecture with Bloc for state management
+- MVVM Clean + Bloc: for clean architecture with Bloc for state management of each feature.
 - SharedPreferences / Hive: for storing data locally to achieve data persistence.
-- Dio / Http: for making HTTP requests to remote servers
+- Dio / Http: for making HTTP requests to remote servers.

 ## UI/UX
 The UI should be intuitive. 'my_string' can be modified by: